manyeya/Orchka/docs/expression-engine-guide.md

 # Expression Engine Guide

-A powerful templating system for dynamic expression resolution in Flowbase workflows.
+A powerful expression system using JSONata for dynamic value resolution in Flowbase workflows.

 ## Quick Start